arnolsaavedra/Data_projects_TripleTen/Superstore/README.md

 - The data was one Excel spreadsheet file provided by TripleTen:

--'Superstore.xls': Each row corresponds to one product sold -'orders': details all fields for each ordered item -'returns': details all fields for each returned item
+- 'Superstore.xls': Each row corresponds to one product sold
+- 'orders': details all fields for each ordered item
+- 'returns': details all fields for each returned item

 ---